Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Non-Fock state under chiral-symmetric Lagrangian

+This $|\widetilde{0}\rangle$ is an example of non-Fock states in which the number of basic vector is uncountable as represented by a continuous weight-factor $\sin \theta_{\mbox{\boldmath $p$}} $, which is selected by the kinematical condition among various candidates in the vast state-space.

 This $|\widetilde{0}\rangle$ was first introduced to elementary-particle physics by \cite{nam} in analogy with superconductivity \cite{sup}.
-However, it is not a specific form affected by this analogy, but the first approximation of the general form for the relativistic massless many-body state.
-In superconductivity, the momentum of electrons in metals represents the relative motion of electrons to the center-of-mass of crystal.
-The naive analogy such as the center-of-mass of world cannot be carried over into the physical vacuum, because the significant momentum is only that of relative motion between observer and particle.
-The derivation via Eqs.(\ref{eq:8}) and (\ref{eq:9}), which uses the relative momentum between observer and particle, is a natural way to describe physical vacuum.
-A phase factor $\exp[\alpha(x)]$ concerning $U(1)$ symmetry appears at each point in space-time \cite{cryst}.
-This $|\widetilde{0}\rangle$ contains many moving massless particles, but their direction of motion are averaged out, and the relativistic normalization is not needed \cite{normal}.
-The superposition in Eq.(\ref{eq:16}) implies that massless pairs incessantly appear and disappear.
-In this sense, this vacuum is not a quiet vacuum.
+However, it is not a form specific to this analogy, but the first approximation of the general form for the relativistic massless many-body state \cite{normal}.
+The analogy with superconductivity has the following limits.
+In metals, the momentum of electrons represents the relative motion of electrons to the center-of-mass of crystal.
+In the physical vacuum, the naive analogy such as the center-of-mass of world cannot be carried over, because the significant momentum is only that of relative motion between observer and particle.
+The derivation via Eqs.(\ref{eq:8}) and (\ref{eq:9}), which uses the relative momentum between them, is a natural way to describe physical vacuum \cite{bogo}.

-In the physical vacuum, massless fermions and antifermions will interact to each other via $B_{\mu}$.
-We assume that the mean-field approximation is also effective in the relativistic many-body problem, and without specifying its origin, assume a constant $U_0$ as a mean field,

-If we would regard this symmetry breaking as a direct analogue of superconductivity, such as the technicolor model, an attractive interaction is necessary to cause symmetry breaking.
-However, the vacuum in Eq.(\ref{eq:16}) arises from kinematical reason.
-The comparison of energy between $|\widetilde{0}\rangle$ and the Fock vacuum is not necessary, and therefore the attractive interaction is not necessary.
-Whatever effective interaction acts on a massless fermion, regardless of being repulsive or attractive, it induces the motion of other fermions, which turns out to be an inertial mass of the original fermion.